 When selecting your peer reviewers, we would recommend that you engage with peers from both your own network and the new resource available to you, in order for you to achieve a well-rounded range of professional perspectives on your work.

-If you are approaching a potential peer reviewer who is not registered on the Impact & Insight Toolkit Portal, you may need to tell them a bit about the Impact & Insight Toolkit and the peer review process.
+If you are approaching a potential peer reviewer who is not registered in the Impact & Insight Toolkit’s Peer Matching Resource, you may need to tell them a bit about the Impact & Insight Toolkit and the peer review process.
 You might want to share our guidance on Peer Review for Professionals which explains what the Toolkit is, the benefits of being a peer reviewer, what peer review involves and how information provided by peers will be used.
 You will need to explain what event you are asking them to review and provide some basic information about the event such as date and location.
-If a peer who is not registered on the Peer Portal agrees to review your event, you can add their email address to the Culture Counts platform using the box towards the bottom of the ‘Invite’ page of your dashboard.
+If a peer who is not registered on the Peer Matching Resource agrees to review your event, you can add their email address to the Culture Counts platform using the box towards the bottom of the ‘Invite’ page of your dashboard.
 This will enable you to later distribute surveys to your peer.

 Once a peer has agreed to review your event, you may choose to email the reviewer with further information about the event.
 We suggest that you provide enough information to enable peers to understand the aims and intentions behind the work, and where you see the work sitting within your overall programme.
 Some events may need more explanation than others; some peers – particularly those who don’t know your organisation well – may need more information than others.